This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Each of the women is a stereotype (lesbian, new girl, black girl, party girl, and hippie), and each needs to play her part to keep her role on the show.
 It’s actually pretty funny with how each woman tries to present herself.
 I imagine this is somewhat true with reality shows.
 Each cast member has a part to play, and they are produced to maintain that persona.
 No regard to reality is actually considered.

-The writing of this book starts slow and confusing.
+The writing of The Favorite Daughter starts slow and confusing.
 At about 35% into the book, I got into the flow and started to distinguish between characters better.
 Once that happened, I was more engaged with the story, and wanted to know what really happened between the women.

-This is a light read.
+The Favorite Daughter is a light read.
 A story full of secrets, lies, fights, and mean girls.
-A fun guilty pleasure book.
+The Favorite Daughter is a fun guilty pleasure book.
 Entertaining, dramatic, and scandalous.